-5.0 Duties and Responsibilities Approval Proposed Partnership Agreements are reviewed and recommended for approval by the Trust and Management Committee to the Trust Board. governance The Trust Board is the approving body. governance The Trust Board will delegate the oversight of the Partnership Agreement to an appropriate Committee of the Board.
+Approval Proposed Partnership Agreements are reviewed and recommended for approval by the Trust and Management Committee to the Trust Board. governance The Trust Board is the approving body.
+0 The Trust Board will delegate the oversight of the Partnership Agreement to an appropriate Committee of the Board.
 The delegated Committee has oversight and governance of the Agreement and its review in line with the Agreement.
 The Audit Committee has oversight of the Committee governance.
-Chief The CEO has overall responsibility for the strategic direction and operational management, including ensuring that Trust process documents comply with all legal, statutory and good practice guidance Executive requirements.
+Chief The CEO has overall responsibility for the strategic direction and operational management, including Executive ensuring that Trust process documents comply with all legal, statutory and good practice guidance requirements.
 Lead Directors who lead a partnership on behalf of the Trust are responsible for the following.
 Director Ensuring that the partnership register is completed.
 Ensuring that the appropriate notification form for partnerships under the NHS Act 2006, known as section 75, 256 and 76, is completed and submitted to the Department of Health and updated on an annual basis.
 This would be undertaken with assistance from colleagues in finance.
 Ensuring reporting of partnership activities within the Trust to demonstrate, effective use of resources and outcomes.
 Ensuring partnership governance arrangements are reviewed at least annually.
 Ensuring any partnership risk is incorporated into the corporate risk register with the appropriate risk grading.
-Group Responsible for this policy, maintenance and updating of any relevant information relating to the Company document or appendices.
-Provide support to directors and lead partnership managers on application of Secretary policy.
+Group Company Secretary Responsible for this policy, maintenance and updating of any relevant information relating to the document or appendices.
+Provide support to directors and lead partnership directors on application of policy.
 To review and maintain the partnership register.
 All Staff All staff, including temporary and agency staff, are responsible for the following.
-All Otali Compliance with relevant process documents.
-Failure to comply may result in disciplinary action being taken.
-Co-operating with the development and implementation of policies and procedures and as part of their normal duties and responsibilities. · Identifying the need for a change in policy or procedure as a result of becoming aware of changes in practice, changes to attribute a requirements, revised professional or clinical standards and in practice, changes to statutory requirements, revised professional or clinical standards and local/national directives, and advising their line manager accordingly.
-Identifying training needs in respect of policies and procedures and bringing them to the attention of their line manager.
-Attending training / awareness sessions when provided.
+Only directors may engage with create and negotiate Partnership Agreements.